paulkienitz/Lugi/README.md

 In the case of the windows folder, this was produced with the MSVC script.
 In the case of the unix folder, this was produced with the clang script, with the implicit target being `x86_64-pc-linux-gnu`.
 (A target of `aarch64-unknown-linux-android24` has also been tested.)
-In the case of the emscripten folder... fun fact: the .wasm file uploaded here was actually compiled on my phone, not my PC, though that should make no difference to the result.
+In the case of the emscripten folder... fun fact: the .wasm file uploaded here for the initial release was actually compiled on my phone, not my PC, though that should make no difference to the result.
 The emscripten folder also includes a `play.php` host page to run the .wasm module from.
 The host page uses the audio sample `hiding.wav` (with `beep-08b.wav` available as an alternative).